dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 	}
 }
 ```
 This program reads data from the connection and writes it to the standard output until an end-of-file condition or an error occurs.
 The `mustCopy` function is a utility used in several examples in this section.
-Let’s run two clients at the same time on different terminals, one shown to the left and one to the right:
+Let's run two clients at the same time on different terminals, one shown to the left and one to the right:
 ```
 $ go build gopl.io/ch8/netcat1
 $ ./netcat1